State-By-State Penalties for Texting while Driving

 Get a fast and free car insurance rate comparison

-What exactly is the penalty for texting and driving?
-It depends on which US state you're in.
-Here are some important stats:
+So what exactly is the fine for texting and driving?
+As stated, it depends on where you are located.
+Here are some important stats from the study:

 States with harshest penalties:

 Keep reading to see our table showing texting while driving penalties for every state.

 Washington became the first state to enact a statewide ban on all drivers from texting while driving back in January 2008.
 Since then, 38 other states and the District of Columbia have joined suit, with Ohio being the most recent state to enact a ban.
 That ban went into full effect on March 1, 2013.

 But even though there is a clear trend toward banning all drivers from reading or sending text-based communications behind the wheel of a car, the penalties for doing so are anything but standard.
 They range all the way from a $20 fine up to a maximum $10,000 fine and having to spend a year in prison.
 The average maximum fine size by law for texting while driving is about $376 for a first offense.